Dental analysis in archaeology: Diet and disease

 Since dental apparatus comes into direct contact with the foods consumed, teeth provide direct and some of the best evidence for the diet that an individual ate in life.
-The analysis of features on the teeth and jaws such as cavities, hypoplasias and striations can all reveal the sorts of foods that were consumed.
+The analysis of features on the teeth and jaws such as cavities, hypoplasias and striations can all reveal the foods that were consumed.

-Starting with cavities, which are usually the result of high-sugar and high-carbohydrate diets, so the prevalence of cavities in dental remains suggests the existence of such foods in the diet.
-For example, dental analysis of skeletal remains of hunter-gatherers in Morocco from 15,000 -13,700 years BP revealed that a diet that was high in starchy foods may have caused the high rates of tooth decay seen in the population.
+Starting with cavities, usually the result of high-sugar and high-carbohydrate diets, the prevalence of cavities in dental remains suggests the existence of such foods in the diet.
+Dental analysis of skeletal remains of hunter-gatherers in Morocco from 15,000 -13,700 years BP revealed a diet that was high in starchy foods may have caused high rates of tooth decay seen in the population.
 When inferring a high-carbohydrate and sugar diet from the prevalence of cavities, it is necessary to consider other factors that may increase the severity of dental diseases such as the immune system of the individual.
-If it is already impaired by other infections then cavities and signs of dental diseases will be more prevalent, and thus such features should not automatically be attributed to just more sugar consumption.
+If it is already impaired by other infections then cavities and signs of dental diseases will be more prevalent, thus such features should not automatically be attributed to just more sugar consumption.

 Enamel hypoplasia is the result of disturbances in the enamel, and can take the form of thinner or missing areas of enamel, lines, furrows and pits.
 Most enamel hypoplasias are the result of external, negative, environmental conditions, like poor nutrition and diseases, and as a result they can tell us about the lifestyle of the individual.
 Metabolic disorders resulting from poor diet or disease have a particularly significant effect on enamel, and a range of other non-specific diseases can cause the feature, such as measles, diphtheria and deficiency in vitamin A, D and C. The identification of enamel hypoplasias is best done with microscopic analysis of tooth thin sections.
-The position of the hypoplasia on the tooth can also tell you when the childhood stress that caused the disruption in the tooth enamel occurred by measuring the distance from the hypoplasia to the cemento-enamel junction since the enamel does not remodel once formed.
+The position of the hypoplasia on the tooth can also tell you when childhood stress caused disruption in the tooth enamel occurred by measuring the distance from the hypoplasia to the cemento-enamel junction since the enamel does not remodel once formed.